enoklearn/engineering/exercises/internet/wayback-machine.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Visit the [Wayback Machine](https://web.archive.org/)
 2. Pick your favorite website
 3. Go back in time
-4. Take a screenshot and share with your mentor!
+4. Take a screenshot and share it with your mentor!

 ## Questions